Ex-brokerage employees avoid prison in U.S. muni bid-rigging case

-NEW YORK (Reuters) - Two former employees of a California brokerage who became cooperating witnesses in a broad U.S. government investigation of bid-rigging in the $3.7 trillion municipal bond market avoided prison time at their sentencing Thursday.
+NEW YORK, May 8 (Reuters) - Two former employees of a California brokerage who became cooperating witnesses in a broad U.S. government investigation of bid-rigging in the $3.7 trillion municipal bond market avoided prison time at their sentencing Thursday.

 Dani Naeh, 47, and Douglas Goldberg, 42, both pleaded guilty in 2010 to charges including conspiracy to restrain trade and wire fraud arising out of their work at CDR Financial Products Inc, once one of the largest U.S. brokers of municipal bond proceed investment contracts.